CodingDango/alien-blogs/README.md

 ## Read blog page

 - Make the dates more dynamic
-  - I would have to change the database, maybe delete everything in it,
-  - I need a date when it was posted
-  - and a date on when it was last updated.
-  - The format is M D, Y
   - The author needs to also be dynamic.
   - Right now, it looks so damn dull.
 Only white colors. how in the world do i give it color to the text? this is ass.